temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 When you're building an e-commerce application, you want to give customers a great user experience.
 You also need to make sure that any calls to external services, like databases, payment gateways, and other tools, are reliable.

+[Next.js](https://nextjs.org/) is a popular choice for building full-stack web applications using Node.js and React.
 You can deliver a great experience across the stack by integrating a Temporal Workflow with Next.js.

-[Next.js](https://nextjs.org/) is a popular choice for building full-stack web applications using Node.js and React.
+Temporal provides fault tolerance and ensures that long-running processes and background tasks complete successfully, even in the event of failures.
+This is ideal for critical business operations and transactions.

-In this tutorial you'll integrate a Temporal Workflow into a Next.js application.
+In this tutorial you'll build a back-end API using Nest API Routes that starts a Temporal Workflow.
-You'll build a back-end API using Nest API Routes that starts a Temporal Workflow, and then build a quick user interface with React and Tailwind to call that API.
+Then you'll build a quick user interface with React and Tailwind to call that API.
 When you're done, you'll have a framework you can follow for building full-stack web applications powered by Temporal.

 ## Prerequisites